 Response from the owner a month ago

 Jamie, thank you for calling me today to discuss this.
-While we will continue to disagree about our position to suspend generating estimates during this current storm, we will continue our position that it is ethical to work for what the insurance determines is the price for the roof.
-As we discussed, our estimating software is Xactimate so our estimates will end up matching the insurance claim summaries anyway.
+While we will continue to disagree about our position to suspend generating inspections during this current storm, we will continue our position that it is ethical to work for what the insurance determines is the price for the roof.
+As we discussed, our estimating software is Xactimate so our inspections will end up matching the insurance claim summaries anyway.
 We are going to continue simplifying and streamlining the process by agreeing to work off claim summaries instead of generating matching bids.
 Thank you for your feedback and I appreciate that you are passionate about your view.
 I am glad you have multiple bids from other roofers and will have several from which to choose.
 Best of luck with your repairs.